-[Bloomberg Government has launched the tenth annual BGOV200, a ranking of the top federal contractors.
+[Bloomberg Government has launched the 11th annual BGOV200, a ranking of the top federal contractors.
 See the list and download the report.]

-In fiscal 2020 technology services – which cut through most of the spending categories listed below – drove most IT growth and expanded by $5.1 billion, to $53.5 billion, as agencies continued investing in areas such as artificial intelligence, cloud platforms, and digital services.
-Hardware purchases rose to $22.7 billion – an uptick of $1.5 billion – as agencies updated equipment.
+In fiscal 2021 technology management drove most IT growth and expanded by $2.38 billion, from $361.4 million to $2.4 billion, as agencies continue investing in the monitoring and administration of IT systems to make them operate efficiently.
+IT security and compliance rose to $4.4 billion – an uptick of $1.5 billion – as agencies adapt to cybersecurity requirements.

-General Dynamics ($3.8 billion), Leidos Holdings Inc. ($3.2 billion), and L3Harris ($2.6 billion) were the top companies in the IT sector on the 2021 BGOV200 list.
+Leidos Holdings, Inc ($3.3 billion), General Dynamics Corp ($3.1 billion), and Dell Technologies ($2.1 billion) were the top companies in the IT sector.
 These companies maintained their dominance by relying on major single-award contracts in combination with a broad portfolio of multiple-award contracts.

 IT companies can rely on BGOV tools and analysis to monitor IT activity in the coming year.
 Among the 10 IT subcategories, IT Management produced the highest increase in fiscal 2021 and is expected to continue in fiscal 2022.
 Cloud opportunities span all the cloud subcategories, with about two-thirds spending in IT applications.